apache/dolphinscheduler-website/docs/en-us/1.3.5/user_doc/skywalking-agent-deployment.md

 dolphinscheduler-skywalking
 =============================

-The dolphinscheduler-skywalking module provides skywalking monitor agent for the dolphinscheduler project.
+The dolphinscheduler-skywalking module provides [Skywalking](https://skywalking.apache.org/) monitor agent for the Dolphinscheduler project.

-This document describes how to enable skywalking support with this module.
+This document describes how to enable Skywalking support with this module.

 # Installation

-The following configuration is used to enable skywalking agent.
+The following configuration is used to enable Skywalking agent.

-Please make sure the skywalking oap-server is started.
+Please make sure the Skywalking oap-server is started.

 ### Through environment variable configuration (for Docker)